denisejroth/denisejroth.github.io/index.md

 cta_heading: "Get in touch"
 cta_description: "Please reach out if you have questions or would like to talk about research, collaboration, or data."

 # ─────────────────────────────────────────────────────────────
-#  Research
-#  status can be: published · accepted · under_review · wip
-#  Groups show in this order: published/accepted, then under review,
-#  then in preparation.
-Within a group, entries appear in the order
-#  listed below — put the most recent at the top.
-# ─────────────────────────────────────────────────────────────
 research: true
 research_heading: "Publications &amp; working papers"